saeyslab/spotless-benchmark/README.md

 ## Running the pipeline
 **Input:**
 - Single-cell reference dataset: a Seurat (.rds) or Anndata (.h5ad) object containing cell type annotations in the object metadata
-- Spatial dataset: a Seurat (.rds) object, Anndata (.h5ad) object, or named list of counts (see [Synthvisium object structure](#synthvisium-object-structure))
+- Spatial dataset: a Seurat (.rds) object, Anndata (.h5ad) object, or named list of counts (see [Synthspot object structure](#synthspot-object-structure))

 **Output:**
 - A spot $\times$ cell type proportion matrix (tab-separated file)
-- Evaluation metrics (only if synthetic data follows the synthvisium object structure)
+- Evaluation metrics (only if synthetic data follows the synthspot object structure)

 You can run the pipeline (`main.nf`) in three modes, `run_dataset` (the default mode, runs deconvolution tools on your own dataset), `generate_and_run` (generates synthetic datasets from your scRNA-seq data and benchmarks it), and `run_standard` (for reproducing our analysis with gold/bronze standards).
 ### *run_dataset*: running/benchmarking deconvolution tools on your own dataset